- Swedish Railway Models

 Nora Bergslags Järnväg (NBJ) also bought four T21-type locomotives, manufactured by MaK.
 The locomotives were designated T21, T22, T23 and T24 where T stood for diesel locomotives and the numbers were the locomotives’ own number and thus not a ‘type’, despite the similarity with SJ’s ‘type’.
 The locomotive got a colour scheme that was similar to the SJ locomotive, but the base colour was instead red.
 The last two locomotives that were delivered in 1963 had different bodies and differed in a small number of ways.
 NBJ used the locomotives on its lines Otterbäcken-Nora-Ervalla and Bredsjö-Gyttorp.
 They were withdrawn in the early 1980s in connection with the liquidation of the NBJ.
 Two of the locomotives, T22 and T23, are preserved at Nora Bergslag’s Veteran Railway.

-- Heljan released its T21 at the beginning of 2010, available with three running numbers, each as DC or AC.
+- Heljan has produced a T21 from 2010, available with several running numbers, each as DC or AC.

 BK Verkstad rebuilt in collaboration with Bombardier and Banverket T43 257 in 2001.
 The locomotive got a new environmentally friendly engine, better muffler, locomotive computer, etc. It was also repainted in a colour scheme in green and grey with the letters RPE on the sides (standing for Repower and Engineering ).
 The purpose of the conversion was to show that older diesel locomotives can be adapted to today’s requirements for noise and emissions.
 Svensk Tågteknik (formerly BK Verkstad) rebuilt another locomotive in 2005, T43 215.
 It was hybrid-powered, and powered by a diesel engine that charges a number of batteries.
 Diesel consumption can thus be halved.